stefanstranger/AIPAS/README.md

 ### Update Address Space

-The UpdateAddressSpace Azure Function is a timer function which is scheduled to run every day at 9:30 AM.
+The UpdateAddressSpaceTimer Azure Function is a timer function which is scheduled to run every day at 9:30 AM.
 If you want to change the schedule please change the [function.json](https://github.com/stefanstranger/AIPAS/blob/master/src/function/UpdateAddressSpaceTimer/function.json) schedule configuration.

 ## Requirements